Failedex/NZQA-exm-download/README.md

 Using the unmatched power of regex and 4 lines of cocain, I wrote this script (in 10 minutes or so) that would download **all** of the pastexams of a topic.

-I also made it so that it only installs the relevant papers (exam and schedules), so it's also significantly faster than downloading their zip files
+I also made it so that it only download the relevant papers (exam and schedules), so it's also significantly faster than downloading their zip files

 ## "Installing"
 People with git will know exactly how to `git clone` so I'll leave you be